typelevel/frameless/docs/src/main/tut/TypedML.md

 # TypedDataset support for Spark ML

-The goal of the `frameless-ml` package is to be able to use Spark ML with `TypedDataset` and to eventually provide a more strongly typed ML API for Spark.
+The goal of the `frameless-ml` module is to be able to use Spark ML with `TypedDataset` and to eventually provide a more strongly typed ML API for Spark.
 Currently, this module is at its very beginning and only provides `TypedEncoder` instances for Spark ML's linear algebra data types.